Which Classes of Structures Are Both Pseudo-elementary and Definable by an Infinitary Sentence?: Examples

 \begin{example} Let $\tau$ be any language and $\phi$ a $\tau$-sentence.
 The class $\mathbb{K}$ of infinite models of $\phi$ is a $\PC$-class as $\mc{A} \models \phi$ is infinite if and only if there is a linear order $<$ on $\mc{A}$ such that $(\forall x)(\exists y) [ x < y]$. $\mathbb{K}$ is also defined by the $\bigdoublewedge$-sentence

 \end{example}

 \begin{example} Orderable groups are a PC-class.
-They are also universally axiomatizable by saying that every finite subset can be ordered in a way that is compatible with the group operation. \end{example}
+They are also universally axiomatizable (in first-order logic) by saying that every finite subset can be ordered in a way that is compatible with the group operation. \end{example}

+Example \ref{og-ex} is a particular instance of a more general phenomena: if we take a $\PC$-class that such that (a) the expanded vocabulary only adds relations and (b) the added relations are only universally quantified over, then the resulting class is actually elementary (though it may require infinitely many axioms).

-\begin{example} There is a c.e.\ universal theory $T$ whose models do not form a $\PC$-class; by Theorem \ref{thm:substructures} they are, however, a $\PC'$-class.
+\begin{example} There is a c.e.\ universal theory $T$ whose models do not form a $\PC$-class; by Theorem \ref{cor:comp ax gives pc'} they are, however, a $\PC'$-class.
 The language of $T$ will be the language of graphs.
 Fix an enumeration of the sentences $\phi_n$ in finite languages $\mc{L}_n$ expanding the language of graphs.
 Note that for every finite graph $G$, we can decide effectively whether there is an expansion of $G$ to a model of $\phi_n$.
 For each $n$, let $C_n$ be cycle of length $n$.
 Then, let $T$ be the theory that says that there is no cycle of length $n$ for exactly those $n$ where $C_n$ does not have an expansion to a model of $\phi_n$.
 Note that $T$ is c.e.\ and universal, and that it is different from each $\PC$-class. \end{example}